JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-# day6 Java Advanced: Using ArrayList and Scanner to design an ERP Office System for Check-in
+# day6 <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day6">Java Advanced: Using ArrayList and Scanner to design an ERP Office System for Check-in</a>
 1. This lesson we introduce how to design an Office Check-in System with function of CRUD by ArrayList - API.
 Also, you will learn the application of Scanner